olexanax/Texen/README.md

 # Texen Projectd

-This project is a web application built using HTML, CSS, and JavaScript.
+This project is a web application with mobile-first layout, built using HTML, CSS, and JavaScript.
 It includes multiple HTML files based on the 'pages' concept, along with associated styles, images, and scripts.

 ## Getting Started